JDReeves86/urban-memory/README.md

     > Option buttons remain visible however any attempt to navigate to the dashboard without logging in prior, the user will be directed to the sign in page first.

 8. WHEN I click on the homepage option in the navigation THEN I am taken to the homepage and presented with existing blog posts that include the post title and the date created
     > The home page button will direct users to the landing page where they are prompted to either sign in or sign up to create posts.
-They will see existing posts and comments from this page.
+They will see existing post titles on this page.

 9. WHEN I click on an existing blog post THEN I am presented with the post title, contents, post creator’s username, and date created for that post and have the option to leave a comment.
-    >
+    > When a post fromt he landing page is clicked they will be directed to a page where they can see the post title, auther, content, date & time created.
+They will also have the option to leave a comment.
+If the user is not logged in, they will be unable to post a comment.

 10. WHEN I enter a comment and click on the submit button while signed in THEN the comment is saved and the post is updated to display the comment, the comment creator’s username, and the date created.
-    >
+    > Once a comment is added, they will be sent back to the blog page where they can see the comment they created.

 11. WHEN I click on the dashboard option in the navigation THEN I am taken to the dashboard and presented with any blog posts I have already created and the option to add a new blog post
-    >
+    > Dashboard is only accesible once logged in and will display all posts by the logged in user.

 12. WHEN I click on the button to add a new blog post THEN I am prompted to enter both a title and contents for my blog post
-    >
+    > Dashboard includes a button to make a post if they wish.

 13. WHEN I click on the button to create a new blog post THEN the title and contents of my post are saved and I am taken back to an updated dashboard with my new blog post
-    >
+    > Clicking the 'Make a post' button will bring the user to a page where they can enter the title, and content of whatever post they wish to make.
+Saving this post will take the user back to the dashboard where their existing posts are displayed.

 14. WHEN I click on one of my existing posts in the dashboard THEN I am able to delete or update my post and taken back to an updated dashboard
-    >
+    > The user can either edit or remove their posts by clicking on the links under each post.
+If they wish to update a post, a modal is opened where they can change the title and content of the post.
+If remove is chosen, the post is deleted.

 15. WHEN I click on the logout option in the navigation THEN I am signed out of the site
-    >
+    > Clicking logout terminates the current session for the user.

 16. WHEN I am idle on the site for more than a set time THEN I am able to view comments but I am prompted to log in again before I can add, update, or delete comments
-    >
+    > Cookies time out after 5 minutes, any attempts to make posts or comments will return errors.

 <br>
 <br>